guardian/actions-riff-raff/README.md

 Note, inputs can only be strings in Github Actions so `|` is used to provide the config as a multiline string.

-### projectName (alternative to `app`)

-Used instead of `app` to override the default Riffraff project naming strategy.
-Useful when your Riffraff configuration contains multiple stacks.

 ### configPath (alternative to `config`)

 Can be used instead of `config` to point to a riff-raff.yaml file instead of